metaodi/metaodi.github.io/posts/2014/01/stop-making-stupid-open-data-contests.md

 #### **DON'T**
 * Measure the success of your Open Data by the *amount* of apps/visualization build with it.
 Actually, don't measure the success at all.
 Concentrate on releasing new and interesting data.
-* Organize stupid contests.
-Your data is much too valuable, and every contribution is too important to waste everybody's time to choose a _winner_.
-Find new ways (e.g. hackathons) to attract people.
 * Expect people to do your work
 * Assume everybody was just waiting for your data and must be grateful for it.
 Give people time to discover your data
 * Think that a press release is all it takes to get attention from the media